8.26 Scale Wars

 The Phillips eventually came in 8, 10, and 20 inch lengths.
 It also continued to perform main calculations using the A/B and R scales, rather than using C/D.

-8.24.7 The Duplex Redux Part Deux
+8.26.7 The Duplex Redux Part Deux

 But then, in 1922, K&E revamped its Log-Log rule into the 4092-3 and 4092-5 (10- and 20-inch versions).
-The new scale layouts included the powerful DF [ CF CIF CI C ] D arrangement from the 4088.
-So in addition to having the Log-Log scales on the back side, this slide rule also facilitated the multiplication of any five factors with only two settings of the slide.
+The new scale layouts included the powerful DF [ CF CIF CI C ] D

-As an example of the use of the 4088/4092 scale set, let’s take the product 6.3 x 2.5 x 0.17 x 9.3 x 2.8.
+As an example of the use of the new 4092-3 scale set, let’s take the product 6.3 x 2.5 x 0.17 x 9.3 x 2.8.
 Consider aligning 6.3 on D with 2.5 on CI.
 (See circled region in image below.)
 The intermediate result would be at the index of CI, which is also the index of C. So, moving the cursor to 0.17 on C gives the next intermediate result below on D (2.68).
 We can now re-adjust the slide to align 9.3 of CIF with the cursor.
 (See red line in lower image below.)
 Next, moving the cursor to 2.8 on CF the result will be under the cursor, on D: 69.7.

-The 4092-3 and 4092-5 (20-inch version) in 1922 were perhaps the most powerful slide rules yet.
+The 4092-3 and 4092-5 in 1922 were perhaps the most powerful slide rules yet.
 They could multiply five numbers with two settings, could take arbitrary numbers to arbitrary powers, find natural logarithms and exponentials, and of course included log, sine, and tangent scales as well.
 Within a year or so a K scale was added, and the 4092 family went on to be sold through 1938.

-8.24.8 The Calculex
+8.26.8 The Calculex

 As the above series of events was transpiring in the US, J. Halden & Co., Ltd. of Manchester, England, was designing and selling drawing and surveying instruments.
-Their popular “Calculex” slide rule, a circular pocket-watch style slide rule that was introduced by Halden in about 1906,93 was also apparently participating in the Scale Wars.
+Their popular “Calculex” slide rule, a circular pocket-watch style slide rule that was introduced by Halden in about 1906,108 was also apparently participating in the Scale Wars.
 The Calculex has a reversed scale on its back side and so has the capability to perform three-factor multiplication with one setting.
 (See image below.)
 In its instruction book, under the topic of “Multiplication”, it states,

 If there are three factors to multiply, … On reverse scale, set the first factor on A to second on B. Turn over to front face and read result on B opposite third factor on A.